-This series documents an attempt to immerse myself in the only nature available to me during the strict lockdowns of 2020 and 2021, namely, the so-called ‘nature strips’ around my neighbourhood.
+This series documents an attempt to immerse myself in the only nature available to me in the city where I live, namely, the so-called ‘nature strips’ around my neighborhood.
 Nature strips are a feature of Australian suburbia: little green patches between the street and the sidewalk, where plant life is allowed in a contained site.
 They are a liminal, threshold space between public and private, because they are public land, but are cultivated (or not) but the residents whose houses are closest to them.

 Physically getting into these green spaces, and immersing myself in what nature they could offer me, turned into a kind of tiny rebellion, a performative assertion of inner sovereignty, performed for self and camera.
 How close can I get to the natural world while living my life in the city?